 - The defendant was negligent in the use or maintenance of the property;

-- The plaintiff was harmed by slipping or falling on the property; and
+- You were harmed by slipping or falling on the property; and

-- The defendant’s negligence was a substantial factor in causing the harm to the plaintiff.2
+- The defendant’s negligence was a substantial factor in causing you harm.4

-To recover for a slip-and-fall, a plaintiff must prove that the defendant was negligent.
+To recover for a slip-and-fall, you must prove that the defendant was negligent.

-A defendant is negligent in the use or maintenance of property in California if:
+A defendant is negligent in the use or maintenance of their property in California if: